On the Parallel Complexity of Identifying Groups and Quasigroups via Decompositions: Introduction

-We first investigate the complexity of computing direct product decompositions.
-Brachter and Schweitzer \cite{BrachterSchweitzerWLLibrary} showed that Weisfeiler--Leman (WL) can identify direct products in polynomial-time, provided it can also identify the indecomposable direct factors in polynomial-time.
+We now turn to discussing direct product decompositions.
+Kayal and Nezhmetdinov \cite{KayalNezhmetdinov} and Wilson \cite{WilsonDirectProductsArxiv} previously exhibited polynomial-time algorithms to compute direct product decompositions of finite groups into indecomposable direct factors (we refer to such decompositions as \emph{fully refined}-- see Section~\ref{sec:DirectProductPreliminaries} for more background on direct products).
+For group isomorphism testing, the main benefit of these results is that, for the purposes of getting polynomial-time isomorphism tests, they reduce the problem to the case of directly indecomposable groups.

+Brachter and Schweitzer \cite{BrachterSchweitzerWLLibrary} established a WL-analogue, by relating the Weisfeiler--Leman dimension for an arbitrary group $G$, to that of $G$'s indecomposable direct factors.
 Grochow and Levet \cite{GrochowLevetWL} parallelized this result, essentially showing that WL can detect the indecomposable direct factors using only $O(\log n)$ rounds.
+While WL does not explicitly return a direct product decomposition itself, for the purposes of isomorphism testing, WL achieves essentially the same benefit of reducing to the directly indecomposable case-- in $\textsf{TC}^{1}$ (at the cost of increasing the dimension by $1$ and adding $O(\log n)$ rounds) \cite{GrochowLevetWL}.

 On the other hand, Grohcow and Levet (\emph{ibid}.) showed that the analogous result fails to hold for the \emph{count-free} variant of WL.
-While cyclic groups are identified by the count-free $2$-WL, there exist infinite families $(G_m, H_m)_{m \in \mathbb{N}}$ of non-isomorphic Abelian groups that require $\Omega(\log |G_m|)$-dimensional (and hence, $\Theta(\log n)$-dimensional) count-free WL to distinguish between $G_m$ and $H_m$.
+While cyclic groups are identified by the count-free $2$-WL, there exist infinite families $(G_m, H_m)_{m \in \mathbb{N}}$ of non-isomorphic Abelian groups that require $\Omega(\log |G_m|)$-dimensional (and hence, $\Theta(\log |G_m|)$-dimensional) count-free WL to distinguish between $G_m$ and $H_m$.

-It is thus natural to inquire as to the ability of count-free WL to identify groups that admit \textit{nice} direct product decompositions.
+Motivated by this gap, we investigate the ability of count-free WL to identify groups that admit \textit{nice} direct product decompositions.
 The Remak--Krull--Schmidt theorem provides that for any two fully-refined direct product decompositions $\mathcal{S} = \{ S_1, \ldots, S_k\}$ and $\mathcal{T} = \{T_1, \ldots, T_k\}$ of a group $G$, there exists a permutation $\pi \in \text{Sym}(k)$ such that $S_{i} \cong T_{\pi(i)}$ for all $i \in [k]$.
 In general, however, $S_{i}$ and $T_{\pi(i)}$ need not be the same subgroup (setwise).
 On the other hand, it is well-known that when $S_i$ is centerless, it appears (setwise) in every fully-refined direct product decomposition of $G$.
 The same holds true when $S_i$ is perfect (see Corollary~\ref{cor:PerfectCenterless}).
-For this reason, we investigate the count-free Weisfeiler--Leman dimension for the following class of groups.
+For this reason, we investigate the distinguishing power of the count-free Weisfeiler--Leman algorithm for the following class of groups.

 \begin{definition} Let $\mathcal{C}$ be the class of groups $G$, where $G$ admits a direct product decomposition into indecomposable direct factors $G = \prod_{i=1}^{k} S_{i}$, such that each $S_{i}$ is (i) $O(1)$-generated, and (ii) either perfect or centerless. \end{definition}